briatte/qogdata/README.md

 `merge_uds` merges QOG Standard time series data with the [Unified Democracy Scores](http://www.unified-democracy-scores.org/) (UDS).

+# TODO

+In the works, panel data functions:

+* `panel_subset` to subset panel data: preserves full time series for a variable.
+* `panel_series` to plot panel data, showing only nonmissing country-year observations.

+In the works, more merge methods:

+* `merge_eurostat` to merge QOG Standard time series data with Eurostat data.
+* `merge_fao` to merge QOG Standard time series data with FAO data.
+* `merge_pt` to merge QOG Standard time series data with Powell & Thyne data on coups d'État.

+Also, make the `merge` functions work with cross-sectional data if that means anything.

 # CREDITS

 `qogdata` takes inspiration from two [QOG packages for Stata users](http://www.qog.pol.gu.se/data/dataextras/forstatausers/), [`qog`](http://ideas.repec.org/c/boc/bocode/s457283.html) by Christoph Thewes and [`qogbook`](http://ideas.repec.org/c/boc/bocode/s457599.html) by Richard Svensson.
 Further credits due to the authors of the QOG datasets (see the package documentation for references).